BerryYoghurt/IE-extension-AsiaCrypt/README.md

 ## Usage
 To encrypt an image, run `python3 -m image_encryption -o <output_filename> <input_filename>` in the parent directory of `image_encryption` package.

-To set up the decryption environment, get the server running by `python3 encryption_server.py`.
+To set up the decryption environment, get the server running by `python3 encryption_server.py` **inside IE-extension-backend**.
 The server needs to be up and running for the decryption to work.
 Then, import the extension (IE-encryption-frontend) to Chrome.
 For more instructions on how to import an extension, see https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked.

 To use the decryption environment, upload an encrypted image to a website.
 Then, open the image (so that it has the same original size), right click on it, then choose "Decrypt this image".